AI is better at bluffing than professional gamblers

-The act of gambling on games of chance has been around as long as the games themselves.
+The act of gambling on games of chance has been around for as long as the games themselves.
 For as long as there's been money to be made wagering on the uncertain outcomes of these events, bettors have been leveraging mathematics to give them an edge on the house.
-As gaming has moved from bookies and casinos into the digital realm, gamblers are beginning to use modern computing techniques, especially AI and machine learning, to increase their odds of winning.
+As gaming has moved from bookies and casinos into the digital realm, gamblers are beginning to use modern computing techniques, especially AI and machine learning (ML), to increase their odds of winning.

 But that betting blade cuts both ways, as researchers work to design artificial intelligences capable of beating professional players at their own game -- and even out-wagering sportsbooks.

-The rate at which machine learning AI systems have caught up and overtaken the skills of their human opponents has accelerated at a frightening pace in the past few years.
-IBM's Watson famously wiped the floor against Jeopardy's master-class of players in 2011.
+The rate at which machine-learning AI systems have caught up and overtaken the skills of their human opponents has accelerated at a frightening pace in the past few years.
+IBM's Watson famously wiped the floor against Jeopardy's master class of players in 2011.
 AlphaGo, from Google's DeepMind division, beat European Go champion Fan Hui less than three years ago, in 2016, before mopping up South Korean professional Go player Lee Sedol two months later and posting a 60-0 record in online matches against some of the best players on the planet a year later.

-2017 saw AlphaZero, an AlphaGo offshoot, demolish the world champion chess program, Stockfish 8, in a 100-game match up after spending just four hours learning how to play.
-And while it took a bit longer to master Dota 2 -- "3500 simulated years" longer -- OpenAI's digital competitor managed to best the top amateur players in 2018.

-AI has proven itself quite literally capable of beating humans at their own games, but does that hold true when the chips are down and real money is on the line?
+AI has proved itself quite literally capable of beating humans at their own games, but does that hold true when the chips are down and real money is on the line?
 As the Libratus system from Carnegie Mellon University showed in 2017, the answer remains a resounding yes.

-It wasn't so much a poker tournament as a three week curb-stomping.
+It wasn't so much of a poker tournament as it was a three-week curb stomping.
 Professional poker players Jason Les, Dong Kyu Kim, Daniel McAulay and Jimmy Chou spent 20 days playing 120,000 hands of heads-up, no-limit Texas Hold'em against the AI but wound up losing by a margin of more than $1.76 million in the end.

 "In the start here, we lost the first day," Les told Engadget in 2018.
 "Whatever -- not a big deal.
 And then we were losing, but then we fought back up to nearly equal.
 We were feeling really confident!"
 But confidence wasn't enough to halt the gambling juggernaut's advance.
 "It just kept improving every single day, and we started going backwards and backwards," he continued.

-The loss stung for Les and Kim who, two years prior, beat the pants off of another poker AI, Claudico.
-That said, their drubbing wasn't nearly as bad was what Lengpudashi, Libratus' second iteration, put World Series veteran Alan Du and a team of engineers through later that year.
-Even though the humans tried to apply machine learning lessons gleaned from the original tournament the result was another bloodbath.
+The loss stung for Les and Kim who, two years prior, beat the pants off another poker AI, Claudico.
+That said, their drubbing wasn't nearly as bad as what Lengpudashi, Libratus' second iteration, put World Series veteran Alan Du and a team of engineers through later that year.
+Even though the humans tried to apply machine-learning lessons gleaned from the original tournament, the result was another bloodbath.
 The AI won by a landslide after more than 36,000 hands were played.

 "People think that bluffing is very human -- it turns out that's not true," Libratus co-developer Noam Brown said in a statement.
 "A computer can learn from experience that if it has a weak hand and it bluffs, it can make more money."